Bug report #17990

 Values reset to default when cutting line

-Added by Daan Goedkoop about 6 years ago.
-Updated about 5 years ago.
+Added by Daan Goedkoop almost 7 years ago.
+Updated almost 6 years ago.

 Status:Closed